HITECHCRIME/HC_SG143_Getem_Snitch/README.md

 brood bitch brood bitch
 suppress the flinch
 such a glitch
+brood bitch brood bitch
+suppress the flinch
+such a glitch

 hitch
 itch
 trick is not to care about a diss